Welcome to Bunkers Park

 Bunkers Park, as we know it today, started in 1995 when Dacorum Borough Council acquired the land from the Commission for New Towns (later known as English Partnerships).
 Prior to this, the land had been farmed for many centuries with maps from 1877 showing the field boundaries.
 The hedgerows along the edges of the park are thought to date back to the 10th century and locally there is evidence of an Iron Age farmstead just to the south west of the Park.

-Some of the original field names remain such as Long Saunders (adjoining Bunkers Lane), Bunkers Common and White Field which are now known as Bottom Field while Chambersbury Wood is where Winchdells and Hill Field used to be.
+Some of the original field names remain, such as Long Saunders (adjoining Bunkers Lane), Bunkers Common and White Field, which is now known as Bottom Field, while Chambersbury Wood is where Winchdells and Hill Field used to be.
 Mattens are the fenced pastures in the fields once called Winchdells and Rumballs and are now home during summer months to a small herd of Belted Galloway cows from Box Moor Trust.
 2022 - After delays in repairing some of the fences five heifers and two steers were delivered on 10th August and these should be with us until late autumn.